slyfox1186/script-repo/README.md

 ## Create SSH key pairs and export the public key to a remote computer
  1. **Prompt user with instructions**
     - **Main Menu:**
-      1. **Check if public key files exist and if not walk the user through creation of files**
+      1. **Check if public key files exist and if not walk the user through the creation of files**
       2. **Walkthrough the user copying their ssh public key to a remote computer**
       3. **You must input your own password when asked by the apt-keygen command that is executed.
 This is to keep your security strong!**
 ```bash